lsst/prompt-products_lsst_io/docs/index.rst

 Data processing
 ===============

-Summaries of the data processing steps that generated the data products.
+Summaries of the data processing steps that generate the data products.

 .. toctree::
    :maxdepth: 2